etherealvisage/cpsc301/docs/use_cases.md

 * Summary: System administrator A locks account of user U
 * Actor: A
 * Stakeholders: A, U
+* Preconditions:
-* Preconditions: A is authenticated with system S and U is a valid, active user
+    1. A is authenticated with system S
+    2. U is a valid, active user
 * Postconditions: U may no longer authenticate with S
 * Main success scenario:
-    1. A selects `Admin' from global navigation menu.
+    1. A selects "Admin" from global navigation menu.
     2. A selects "Access control" functionality.
     3. S lists all registered users and their access status.
     4. A locates U in list, then un-checks "Active" box next to U.
-    5. S is notified of U's status change.
+    5. S is notified of U's status change and thus locks U's account.

 Use Case 10